-In line with the NPPF and PPG detailed in part 1 of this protocol, we undertake pro-active work where resources allow.
-Such pro-active work is aligned to the 'Future Lambeth' borough plan 2016/2021 which, through work with our citizens, sets out the aspirations for Lambeth.
-In the main, the planning enforcement team's pro-active work contributes to the delivery of the third overarching borough plan priority 'Building strong and sustainable neighbourhoods' - by requiring the proper maintenance of land and buildings in poor condition.
+In line with the NPPF and PPG detailed in part 1 of this protocol, we aim to undertake proactive work where resources allow.
+Such pro-active work is aligned to the 'Lambeth 2030: Our Future Our Lambeth' borough plan which, through work with our citizens, sets out the aspirations for Lambeth.
+In the main, the planning enforcement team's pro-active work contributes to the delivery of the first and second overarching borough plan priority - making neighbourhoods safe and fit for the future.

 We do not have sufficient resource to monitor the implementation of all planning permissions.
 Indeed, the onus is on developers to ensure their developments are built out in accordance with consents.
-However, we proactively monitors the implementation of selected schemes, ensuring compliance and assisting developers in delivering their schemes.
+However, we proactively monitor the implementation of selected schemes, ensuring compliance and assisting developers in delivering their schemes.
 Which cases are selected for monitoring is a decision made in line with current resources and will normally be limited to selected major schemes.
 Where complaints are received alleging the construction of developments at variance with planning consents; they will be investigated in the normal way.